EmersonCeccarelli/EmersonCeccarelli.github.io/README.md

 - **Institute:** Harvard University
 - **URL:** [Fundamental Numerical Methods and Data Analysis](https://ads.harvard.edu/books/1990fnmd.book/)

 >This book looks strangley comforting to me; I always enjoyed my 'blocky' math books and especially enjoy Linear Algebra and Number Theory so anything 'Numeric' always catches my eye.
-I think this book would give me valuable insight where it highlights the linear estimation of uncertainty.
+I think this book, while recreationaly interesting, would be quite difficult to pull out useful analysis of uncertainty within the scope of this exercise.
 >